imgag/ngs-bits/doc/tools/RohHunter/index.md

 Using an exteral allele frequency database increases the run-time of the tool, since all variants have to be looked up in the database.

-Our benchmarks show the following runtime increase when using the genomAD genome database:
+Our benchmarks show the following runtime increase when using the gnomAD genome database:

  - Exome (60K variants) from 4.3s (annotated) to ~100s.
  - Genome (4.8M variants) from 3.3m (annotated) to ~90m.